austintackaberry/100-days-of-code/log.md

 ### Day 12: August 2, 2017

-**Today's Progress**: Started and almost finished my portfolio webpage!
+**Today's Progress**: Completed the tribute page.
+Started and almost finished my portfolio webpage!

 **Thoughts**: I thought I understood CSS/Bootstrap when I was going through the FCC curriculum, but these projects have revealed some misunderstandings.
 Today I decided that my goal is to be employed one year after I started learning how to program (May 27, 2017) making the same pay as I do now.

+ ### Day 13: August 3, 2017

+ **Today's Progress**: Made minor changes to Portfolio webpage, made some solid progress on the Basic Javascript section.

+ **Thoughts**: I can't wait until I get past the syntax and start doing cool stuff with Javascript.
+I also still need to add a nav bar to my portfolio page and then copy/paste my code into codepen.
+It's crazy that I've only been coding for a little less than 10 weeks.
+It feels like that was so long ago!